lemocla/Which-way-is-up/README.md

  - ### **User stories**

     1. **Navigation and website experience**
-        - As a site user, I want a responsive website so that I can access it on different devices.
+        - As a site user, I want a responsive website so that I can access it on different devices
-        - As a site user, I want to easily navigate across the site so that I can find the information I need.
+        - As a site user, I want to easily navigate across the site so that I can find the information I need
-        - As a site user, I want to read about the artist so that I can learn about artist background and exhibitions
+        - As a site user, I want to read about the artist so that I can learn about his background and exhibitions
-        - As a site user, I want to view the artist work so that can understand the artist work
+        - As a site user, I want to view the artist work so that can understand meaning and what his pieces are about
-        - As a site user, I want to see the details for an artwork so that I can get a better appreciation and decide if I would want to buy it.
+        - As a site user, I want to see the details for an artwork so that I can get a better appreciation and decide if I would want to buy it
         - As site user, I want to engage with the artist work so that I can be part of the artist community

     2. **Shopping experience**
         - As a shopper, I want to view all the artwork available so that I can quickly have an overview of what is on offer
-        - As a shopper, I want to view available artwork by specific collection and category so that I can quickly find products I’m interested in.
+        - As a shopper, I want to view available artwork by specific collection and category so that I can quickly find products I’m interested in
-        - As a shopper, I want to sort the list of artwork available so that I can find a piece in my price range
+        - As a shopper, I want to sort the list of artwork available so that I can find a piece within my price range
         - As a shopper, I want to view the artwork price and details so that I can make an informed decision
         - As a shopper, I want to read reviews so that I can have a better understanding of the quality of the artist work
         - As a shopper, I want to view related items so that I can purchase several artwork
-        - As a shopper, I want to select quantity of an item if applicable so I can order what I need
+        - As a shopper, I want to select a quantity for an item if applicable so I can order what I need

     3. **Shopping bag and checkout**
-        - As a shopper, I want to review items in my shopping bag so that I can adjust quantities ordered.
+        - As a shopper, I want to review items in my shopping bag so that I can adjust quantities ordered
         - As a shopper, I want to have a gift option so I can buy a print / piece of art for a special occasion for a friend
         - As a shopper, I want to enter payment information in a safe and secure way so that I can checkout quickly with confidence
         - As a shopper, I want to receive confirmation of my order so that I can have a proof of purchase